Skip to content

 • Type: String (filterset expression)

-• Description: The default set of tests to run
+• Description: The default set of tests run by cargo nextest run, as a filterset expression.

 • Documentation: Running a subset of tests by default